skulpt/skulpt/strings.rst

 The `slice` operator ``[n:m]`` returns the part of the string from the n'th character to the m'th character, including the first but excluding the last.
-In other words,  start at n and go up to but not including m.
+In other words,  start with the character at index n and go up to but do not include the character at index m.
 This
 behavior may seem counter-intuitive but if you recall the ``range`` function, it did not include its end point either.